 Why is the space so hot?
 How do we slice it?
 What do we look for when making an investment?
-From Felix Plapperer and the Paua Ventures team.
+From Felxz Plapperer and the Paua Ventures team.

 At Paua Ventures, they ask: Where will the next wave of disruption hit shore?
 After investments in Sales (Pipedrive), Payments (Stripe) or Marketing Automation (Outfunnel), we are currently taking a closer look at Procurement.
 Why (now)?